Foundation Models for Anomaly Detection: Vision and Challenges: Open Challenges and Way Forward

 \section{Open Challenges and Way Forward}

-Based on the above review and analysis, we believe that there are still many challenges and potentials for further enhancement in this field.
+Based on the above review and analysis, we believe that there are still many open challenges and potentials for further advancements in this field.
 In this section, we list some future research directions for further exploration.